Consumer – Financial support & other resources

 The first and most important step if you are in any financial difficulty is to contact your provider directly (whether or not they are listed above) to talk through what options are available to you.

-AIB, Bank of Ireland, KBC, Permanent TSB and Ulster Bank are now offering payment breaks for mortgages up to three months.
+AIB, Bank of Ireland, KBC, Permanent TSB and Ulster Bank are now offering payment breaks for mortgages up to six months.
 If you have been affected by COVID-19 and are concerned about making your regular mortgage repayments, you should contact your bank directly to discuss the options available to you.

 It’s also important to know that mortgage payment breaks are also being offered to landlords with buy-to-let mortgages, whose tenants have been impacted by COVID-19.